Galaxy32113/Programming/GoalsAndPlans.md

 Hi, I wanted to put this out here because I need to keep this up somewhere with more responsability then just hoping that i will continue learning and not get stuck playing video games (can confirm.. um.. the hope failed me)

+*Small note:* *The plan is meant to be followed top down meaning C first then ASM x86 and then Rust etc*

-My main goals here is to learn a set of lanagauges, im measuring my skills within the lanugage as follows:
+My main goals here is to learn a set of languages and how does computers work etc... im measuring my skills within the lanugage as follows:

 > ## Skill Measurment
 > - ### Okay